-“For four months I tried to teach him numbers and colors.
+“For four months, I tried to teach my foster child numbers and colors.
 Not much success.
 But he knew how to use my hammer, drill, and screwdriver.
-The most enthusiastic battery-changer I ever met.
+He was the most enthusiastic battery-changer I ever met.

 We worked on cutting, coloring, and writing.
-His age indicated he should start kindergarten this summer.
-But he was so far behind in life; that seemed impossible.
+His age indicated he should start kindergarten this summer, but he was so far behind in life it seemed impossible.
 His sister, two years younger, passed him up easily.

 I taught him how to use the toilet.
 He was very proud of that and his big boy undies.
 One thing he could teach and model for his little sisters.